 - Be gracious!
 Don’t interrupt others or dominate the discussion.

 - While it is interesting and appropriate to relate stories from your life as part of the discussion, please try to keep these stories relevant to some issue from the book.

-- Guests are allowed if the guest-bringer has the permission of the host.
-The guest-bringer has the responsibility of telling the guest that they are not, in fact, a member.
+- Occasional guests are allowed if the guest-bringer has the permission of the host.